BRUNCHASAURUS

 User Interviews

-In order to understand the user frustrations, needs and requirements, I conducted interviews with people who work in the F&B industry.
+In order to understand the user frustrations, needs and requirements, I conducted 3 interviews with employees in the F&B industry.
 Their common pain points were:

 • The front and back-of-house staff fail to communicate efficiently regarding the unavailable dishes and the ingredients used in recipes.